-Our well-established programme, rated ‘Good’ by Ofsted (2016), requires trainees to develop a wide range of teaching skills, to reflect on their practice, and to demonstrate they meet the Teachers’ Standards.
+Our well-established programme requires trainees to develop a wide range of teaching skills, to reflect on their practice and to demonstrate they meet the Teachers’ Standards.

 In summary we offer:

 Our core curriculum is primarily delivered through “Hub Days”.
 Our course structure follows a coherent 3-week cycle starting with an Academic Tutorial for each aspect of pedagogy that you will look at.
-After some time in school, this is followed by a practical workshop led by practicing teachers who are expert practitioners.
+After some time in school, this is followed by a practical workshop led by practicing teachers who are experts in their field.
 The workshops are designed to develop strategies and skills for the classroom as well as opportunities to network with other trainees and reflect on practice.
-Finally you are supported to implement what you have learnt in your own teaching by your school mentors.
+Finally, you are supported to implement what you have learnt in your own teaching by your school mentors.

 Hub days also include show and tell sessions where you can share something that has worked well, a challenge or good resource, and reflection sessions to revisit your practice at regular intervals.

 We also have our own SCITT book club with the challenge to read as many of the books as possible by the end of the year!

 Assessment for this course is through school experience (placements), a Reflective Portfolio which is primarily based online and consists of elements such as development records, Academic Tutorial work, school-based tasks and presentations where you focus on a particular theme/topic/class and share your reflections about your development and impact on learning.

 The next programme will start in September 2023 and, for those trainees that meet the Teachers’ Standards, finish July 2024.